Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Design and Implementation

 \subsection{Defining schemas and revocation registries}

-As indicated in Section~\ref{subsec:structure}, a schema describes the meaning of attributes and their position in the credential.
+As indicated in Section~\ref{subsec:structure}, a schema describes the semantic meaning of attributes and their position in the credential.
 In this sense, it serves as some kind of credential template~\citep{schlatt2021kyc}.
-For instance, a schema for a national~ID would describe the data types and positions of attributes.
-The schema would also describe the data type for each attribute, and the corresponding encoding function if this is not defined on a higher level uniformly for each data type.
-The content of the schema is relevant for the verifier, as the schema determines the positions of the attributes or the description of the predicates for which the verifier asks in the proof request.
-The schema can be represented directly by a data format like JSON that allows for a collision-resistant serialization and, therefore, encoding, by a hash-pointed link to a website that specifies the schema, or via a transaction hash if the schema is stored on a blockchain.

-Similarly, a credential can include the hash of a description of a revocation registry, a corresponding hash-pointed link, or blockchain transaction hash.
-The description of a revocation registry may include information about the issuer, about policies underlying revocation, potential governance rules, update intervals, etc.
+For instance, a schema for a national~ID would describe the data types and positions associated with identity attributes.
+The schema would also describe the corresponding encodings individually if this is not defined on a higher level uniformly for each data type.
+As such, the content of the schema is relevant for the verifier, as it determines the positions of the identity attributes which the verifier asks in the proof request.
+The schema can be represented directly by a data format like JSON that allows for a collision-resistant serialization and, therefore, a hash-pointed link to a website or blockchain transaction that specifies the schema.
+Similarly, the description of a revocation registry may include information about the issuer, policies underlying revocation, specific governance rules, update intervals, etc.